 CrossFit is a unique style of fitness, drawing from different disciplines and styles of exercise to create hybrid workouts, which are known as WODs (workouts of the day), and are posted daily on CrossFit's website.
-The only way to truly classify a CrossFit workout is to call it a total-body workout.

 In a 2015 study published in the Open Access Journal of Sports Medicine, researchers had trouble defining a CrossFit workout as either aerobic or anaerobic.
 They concluded that it was a whole-body workout with elements of strength and aerobic endurance.

 These workouts have turned into a competition within members of the CrossFit community, culminating in the CrossFit games, an international competition with similarly grueling workouts as the WODs.

 With so many different workouts it can be difficult to pick the best ones.
 Thankfully, CrossFit makes it simple with their "benchmark workouts."
 These are routines specifically designed to set a benchmark for your fitness level.
 You complete the baseline workout every few months to see how much you've improved in your CrossFit training.